ropensci/geojsonio/inst/vign/maps.md

 maps with geojsonio
 ===================

-`geojsonio` is a great tool for creating geojson from various inputs - and easily feed into tools for making maps with geojson data.
+`geojsonio` creates geojson from various inputs - and can easily feed into tools for making maps with geojson data.

 ```r